containers/podman-desktop/website/docs/Installation/linux-install.md

 ## Installing Podman Engine

-In order to use Podman Desktop, you need to have the latest version of Podman Engine.
-Fedora-CoreOS comes with Podman Engine.
-All you need to do is make sure that it is the latest version available.
+In order to use Podman Desktop, you need to have a 4.x version of Podman Engine.
+For example Fedora 36 comes with Podman Engine 4.x.
+All you need to do is make sure that the linux distribution is using a 4.x version

 For other Linux Distributions, click [here](https://podman.io/getting-started/installation#installing-on-linux) for a guide to install Podman Engine for different linux Distributions.